zsparal/api-documentation/source/migrating-v1-to-v2.rst

        }
    }

-**Please note**: the usage of the address object parameters remains optional.
-Please refer to the :ref:`Create payment documentation <v2/payments-create>` for exact specifications on what input is accepted.
+.. note:: The usage of the address object parameters remains optional.
+Please refer to the
+          :ref:`Create payment documentation <v2/payments-create>` for exact specifications on what input is accepted.

 The following fields have been changed, renamed or moved: